SALTYStakePool/yaap/README.md

 ## Why?

 We recieved a question on reddit which made us think - _what would a novice developer wanting to dabble with Plutus need for a minimal setup?_.
 YAAP isn't aimed to replace the official Plutus [deployment](https://github.com/input-output-hk/plutus/tree/master/deployment) but rather to provide an accessible (and inexpensive) way of setting up a personal instance.
-Our estimate is that the cost of YAAP vs. a full-official deployment is 1/8.
+Our estimate is that the cost of YAAP vs. a standard deployment is less than an 1/8.

 ## Getting Started